sagarshreesha/bindr-file-sharing/README.md

-# React Firebase Authentication Example
+# Bindr - Tag Based File Sharing

 Put your credentials to `.env`.